Experimental probability (EP), also called empirical probability or relative frequency, is probability based on data collected from repeated trials.

 Your experiment may not even show tails until after the 4th flip and yet in the end you ended up with more tails than heads.

 If you repeat the experiment another day, you may find a completely different result.
-May be this time the coin landed on tails 400 times or 300 times.
+May be this time the number of heads is 600 and the number of tails is 400.

 Suppose a spinner has four equal-sized sections that are red, green, black, and yellow.